-2.7-G - Electrical disturbances
+2.7.1-A - Electrical disturbances

-The voting system must continue to operate in the presence of electrical disturbances generated by other devices and people and must not cause electrical disruption to other devices and people.
+AllThe voting devices must continue to operate in the presence of electrical disturbances generated by other devices and people and must not cause electrical disruption to other devices and people.

 Voting devices located in a polling place or other places need to continue to operate despite disruption from electrical emanations generated by other devices, including static discharges from people.
 Likewise, voting devices need to operate without causing disruption to other devices and people due to electrical emanations from the devices.